gallery

 Modern Use

-Dyes can still be made from koa bark.
-The dye colors will range from light to very dark (blackish) according to the mordant (dye setting metal substance) used on the fabric.
-[4]
+Dyes, or tannins, are still made from koa bark.
+The dye colors will range from light to very dark (blackish) browns according to the mordant (dye setting metal substance) used on the fabric.
+[4,18]

 Additional References